-- 96. Discussion: A number of community proposals have been discussed within the community that would create an Arab Region, or a region of small island nations or divide the Asia-Pacific region into two separate geographic regions.
-The stated GNSO principle merely recognizes this and purports to keep the option open for community discussion.
-The principle reflects the understanding that the geographic region framework should not be static and should be flexible enough o consider further adjustments. - 97.
-Options and Impacts: Two major options for Board consideration are to maintain the current number of regions or to expand the number of regions.
+- 103. Discussion: A number of community proposals have been discussed within the community that would create an Arab Region, or a region of small island nations or divide the Asia-Pacific region into two separate geographic regions.
+The stated GNSO principle merely recognizes this environment and purports to keep the option open for community discussion.
+The principle reflects the understanding that the geographic region framework should not be static and should be flexible enough to consider further adjustments. - 104.
+Options and Impacts: Two potential options for Board consideration are to maintain the current number of regions or to expand the number of regions.
 Reducing the number of regions does not seem to be a viable option for consideration.
 Increasing the number of regions, by any number would have substantial resource impact on the processes and practices of ICANN.
-The addition of even one region would likely require every community to adjust or expand its management or administrative structure. - 98.
-For example, in the At-Large community there are currently five Regional At-Large Organizations (RALOs) that are designed to reflect the five ICANN Geographic Regions.
+The addition of even one region to the framework may require many ICANN communities to adjust or expand their management or administrative structures in some way. - 105.
+For example, in the At-Large community there are currently five Regional At-

+Large Organizations (RALOs) that are designed to reflect the five ICANN Geographic Regions.
 Adding any new region to the existing geographic regions framework would likely prompt creation of a new RALO with a similar infrastructure of the existing RALOs.
-This would require ICANN to make available the meeting facilities (physical rooms at ICANN meetings or telephone conference lines) and could increase the ICANN travel budget.
-These additional resources would need to be factored in to the ICANN Budget before the official creation of any new region.
-Within the ALAC alone, it is estimated that financial resources would need to increase conservatively by [XXXXXX] annually for each new region.
+This would require ICANN to make available additional in-person meeting facilities (physical rooms at ICANN meetings) or arrange expanded telephone conference capability for community meetings and could increase the ICANN travel budget.
+These additional resources would need to be factored in to the ICANN Budget before the official creation of any new region and Staff has been asked to calculate/estimate what those costs might be annually for each new region.
+If pursued, implementation of such modifications could be managed over a transition period to minimize disruption to affected community members.

-Allocation of Countries to Regions
+Allocation of Countries to Regions: